 If you are having problems obtaining dog spray, please inform your safety captains and the branch immediately.
 As for mosquito repellant, I have been engaged in discussions with the Postmaster on the issue and their stance is, they aren’t required to provide it.
 We don’t agree and we are addressing the issue through the grievance process, District Safety and OSHA.
 In the interim, if you are making personal purchases of insect repellant supplies that fine, do what you have to do for yourself on the route, but it is suggested that you save any receipts you may have.
 You could be possibly reimbursed for your expenses in the future.

-This message is directed at any former CCA that was converted to full-time regular (FTR) with a seniority date of 01/11/2013 and beyond.
-If you have not received a uniform credit card (and there’s a few who haven’t), you must go to the station manager (let the steward for your office know as well) and tell them you need for them to fill out the application online on the USPS Blue Page (see below).
+This message is directed at any former CCA that is converted to full-time regular If you have not received a uniform credit card (and there’s a few who haven’t), you must go to the station manager (let the steward for your office know as well) and tell them you need for them to fill out the application online on the USPS Blue Page (see below).
 Give them one service week to get it done.
 Check back with them at the end of the week and if it hasn’t been done, let the steward and this branch know immediately.
 Immediately means just that too, not when you decide to get around to it.
 Taking management’s word is NOT acceptable, you should ask for and receive a copy of the completed Uniform Allowance Request Form.
 NOTE: If you were converted to FTR before the CCA term you were working was completed, you will not be eligible for a credit card, until that term ends.
 If your uniform anniversary date comes up before then, you are still entitled to your uniform allowance, but you will have to obtain another Uniform Authorization Letter from the station manager, just as you did as a CCA.
 Once that term is completed, then immediately apply for your credit card using the procedures just mentioned.

 1. All Uniform Allowance inquiries should be sent to Human Resources Shared Services Center (HRSSC) Uniform Allowance email account